 Calabria has a wealth of natural attractions from beautiful coastline to rugged mountains.
 If lying in the baking sun gets too much for you, you can always find refuge by taking a plunge in a gorgeous waterfall.
 After a good trek through the Calabrian countryside there is nothing more satisfying than stumbling upon water cascading down a mountain and in the height of summer it is even better.
-Here are some of the best waterfalls to visit in Calabria.
+Here are some of the best waterfalls in Calabria.

 Cascate di Maesano, Aspromonte (RC)